 To the jars add:

-- Fresh dill — I usually put a couple sprigs in each jar)
+- Fresh dill — I usually put a couple sprigs in each

-- Whole peppercorn — I put a few peppercorns in each jar.
+- Whole peppercorn — I put a few peppercorns in each batch.
 My peppercorns are assorted, but black peppercorns would be fine too.
 You could also use 1/4 tsp of pickling spices (which usually contain peppercorn).

 Once the jars are ready and the brine has cooled, pour the brine into the jars so that it covers all the cucumber spears.
 Secure the lids and keep refrigerated.